How Does ReWild Work?

 Dry Shelter

 Dry shelter includes features that offer protection from the elements, refuge from predators and/or somewhere to nest.
-This includes tree canopies for birds, groundcover and grasses for lizards and critters, or even manmade constructs (novel habitats).
+This includes tree canopies for birds, groundcover and grasses for lizards and critters, or even novel habitats (manmade constructions, like nest boxes).

 Wet Shelter